 The machine harvesting model has had a long history.
 The first harvesters appeared in North America and Europe over half a century ago (Moskalik 2004, Nordfjeld et al. 2010).
 Although harvesters are normally used in one-storey felling and thinning of coniferous stands, these machines have already been used successfully in stands of various structures, deciduous and mountain ones (Heinimann 1999, Moskalik and Stampfer 2003, Frutig et al. 2007, Szewczyk and Kulak 2013, Szewczyk 2014a, Szewczyk 2014b, Garland et al. 2019, Kormanek and Dvořák 2022, Mederski et al. 2022).
 The number of harvesters in Poland has increased several times since 2000 and currently amounts to approx. 600 (Mederski et al. 2016, Bodył 2019).
 Similar tendencies are visible in most European countries (Moskalik et al. 2017).
-The operation of these machines requires access to tree stands by means of skid trails.
+The operation of these machines requires access to stands via skid trails.
+Their course, especially in older stands, considers their structure and local terrain conditions (Ghaffariyan 2014).
+Although the principles of providing access to forest areas and performing treatments in thinning stands are well documented (Dvořák et al. 2011, Zasady 2020), their implementation encounters many barriers in practice.
+These include the lack of skid trails, underestimated standards of tree felling times that lower the labor costs, undercapitalization of forest enterprises that perform thinning operations and the related lack of appropriate harvesters.
+Due to the probable increase in personal labor costs and the gradual, increasing availability of machines, mechanical timber harvesting in Poland will probably exceed 50% of the total timber harvest in the closest future (2-3 years), because, according to Bodył (2019, 2022), in just three years in the last five years, the share of timber harvested with harvester-forwarder sets in Poland increased from 37% to 46% at the expense of motormanual logging.